phonkd/flowtime/README.md

 - npm or yarn
 - PostgreSQL database (optional - in-memory storage is used by default)

+### Database Setup

+The application features automatic database initialization:

+1. **Development Mode**: Uses in-memory storage by default (no database required)
+2. **Docker/Production Mode**: Automatically creates schema and seeds initial data
+   - Tables are created on first run
+   - Admin user and demo content are automatically added
+   - No manual migrations or SQL scripts required

+This is configured via environment variables:
+- `USE_DATABASE=false` - Uses in-memory storage (default in development)
+- `USE_DATABASE=true` - Uses PostgreSQL (required for Docker/production)

 ### Installation

 #### Standard Installation